FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

 .. image:: ../img/shg/3/shg_hydro028.png

-- This will generate a ``RAIN.DAT`` file in your export folder.
+- This will generate a ``RAIN.DAT`` file in the export folder.

 .. image:: ../img/shg/3/shg_hydro029.png

 .. tip::
-   If ``RAIN.DAT`` is missing an asterisk, your data has been successfully exported.
+   If ``RAIN.DAT`` is missing an asterisk, the data has been successfully exported.

 Inside the ``RAIN.DAT`` file:
 - ``0`` = uniform rainfall